Webhooks

 task.created |

-Task | A new task was created. |
+Task | A card was created. |

 task.updated |